progmaticltd/homebox/docs/codeofconduct.md

 Any new service should be compatible with [AppArmor](https://en.wikipedia.org/wiki/AppArmor), to secure the system and to protect it from any zero-day vulnerability.

-I am privileging stability and security over features, this is why you will not have the latest version of RoundCube and other components.
+I am privileging stability and security over features, this is why you will not have the latest version of any component.

+The firewall is installed from the start, with inbound, outbound and forwarding rules.

+External web access is blocked by default, using a whitelist proxy.
+Only a few sites, like debian servers, are accessible, even for root.

 ## Standard compliance

 It is also standard compliant.
 For instance, the system generates and _publish_ automatically your DKIM, SPF and DMARC records.
+DKIM certificates are automatically renewed every year.

-Any service that requires authentication should use LDAP. so the user doesn't have to remember another password.
+Any service that requires authentication should use LDAP, so the user doesn't have to remember another password.

+## Current status

+- Although the platform is actually stable enough to be used in production, it is not a turn-key solution for lambda users, and will never be.

+I have more long term ideas in mind, I will document them more in details later.

 ## Shell scripts

 - When shell scripts are needed, [dash](https://en.wikipedia.org/wiki/Almquist_shell#dash) should be preferred over bash.
 - Each shell should be checked with the shellcheck binary.

-## Current status

-- Although the platform is actually stable enough to be used in production, it is not yet a turn-key solution for lambda users.
-- Some functionalities - not activated by default - have not been tested in a live environment for long enough.

-Some components are missing, and will be added when appropriate:

-- A proper Debian repository for the security updates of the scripts, if this is needed.
-- A proper roadmap, with major and minor version numbers.
-- A mailing list, mostly for announces.
-- An official web site.

-I have more long term ideas in mind, I will document them more in details later.